 Sarah Budriunas (31:01):

 Yeah.
 It’s so funny.
 You bring that up because I, my boyfriend and I have been dating for over a year and just the other week, he just told me that he had been looking me up on LinkedIn and trying to find me like on Facebook before our first date.
-And I have no idea.
-And I was like, wow, you know, I love you.
-That’s a little crazy.
+And I had no idea.
+And I was like, wow, you know, I love you. that’s a little creepy.
 I’m glad I didn’t know that until recently.
 But you know, that’s the other thing too of accompany has so much public material out there.
 It’s yours for the taking it’s public.
 It’s been vetted every way possible, you know, over and under, go look for it.
 And it’s typically even with us, sometimes it can be almost too overwhelming.
 You really go down a rabbit hole, how much information there is.
 So the other piece I would say is, think about the role and what relates to the role, because some of the other feedback I’ve gotten is someone’s excited and that’s great, but they’re also then rambling on about like, let’s say for my, for my program, you know, we’re looking for service technicians that are going to work on customer cars.

 Someone comes in, they don’t say anything about the cars or the products on the road, and they only talk about solar and that’s important.
 That’s a huge piece of the business.
 However, the role we are looking for has absolutely nothing to do with that.
 So I would just also be mindful of what research you are pulling in when you are having those discussions in the interview.